legendu-net/blog/misc/content/2024/01/tips-on-charles-schwab/tips-on-charles-schwab.markdown

 ## Marginal Accounts

-A cash (non-margin) brokerage account requires reservation of cash to cover open orders as if they are filled.
+1. A cash (non-margin) brokerage account requires reservation of cash to cover open orders as if they are filled.
     However,
     a marginal brokerage account does not require reservation of cash (if you have enough margin) to cover open orders.
     And you are not considered borrowing money from Schwab unless your orders fill.

+2. You can find the maximum amount of money that you can borrow by navigating to Accounts > Balances.
+    It will show you there how much you can maximize for trading or how much you can maximize for a cash withdrawal.

+3. You won't be able to adjust the amount of marign that you can use within your account.
+    It's automatically determined on the positions within your Schwab account.
+    The more marginable positions that you have in your account, the more you are able to leverage or borrow.
+4. If you borrow funds and pay back the loan on the same day, you won't be charged interest.
+    Interest is charged if you hold the margin balance overnight.
+    Notice that when you initiate a transfer from your bank to your Schwab account, the funs would be credited immediately.

 - [Schwab margin rates and requirements](https://www.schwab.com/margin/margin-rates-and-requirements)